 Who is the traditional expert who acts as a guide between realities?
-It’s the shaman, who is the magical athlete of the spirit world.
+The magical athlete of the spirit world is the shaman.
 Do you know how to find one?
 Could you have this latent ability?

-Shamanism is the oldest known spiritual technology for exploring consciousness.
+Shamanism is the home of the oldest known spiritual technology for exploring consciousness.
 Every major continent has variations of the Shamanic Journey.
 So you likely have ancestors who used this process.
 It’s a doorway to another form of non-ordinary reality, and it is available to everyone.
 A Shaman has the knowledge and special gifts for traversing the imaginary landscape of this reality.
 (1)

 Meet the Magical Athlete

 A shaman is a person with knowledge of non-ordinary reality and its relationship to what we know as normal reality.
 This technology existed long before any organized religion.
 The realm is the domain of spiritual typologies and energies that link the human psyche to a greater universal consciousness.
 These typologies are the basis for the myths, which are the basis of many religions.

 “You are human, whether your ancestors come from Europe, Asia, Africa, or wherever shamanism once existed there.
 We are just attempting to go home to our spiritual roots before the state religions, the agrarian centralized religions rose up with autocratic government and said, ‘This is what you’re going to believe, these are the official revelations, take it from us, you can trust us, we got it.” — Michael Harner (2)

-Today, this universal method has undergone rebranding to make it more acceptable to the West.
+Today, this universal method has been rebranded to make it more acceptable to the West.
 There are many other terms used to describe this process.
 Some call it creative visualization, soul flight, mind-scape, and guided meditation.

 This technology is open to all.
 You can take the same magical journey as the shaman.
 But how do you do it?
 Where does this quest lead?